unxmaal/booterizer/README.md

 irixversion: "6.5.30"
 ```

 Currently installmethod is only ftp/http.
-Choose ftp here and http will be used if available. cd is no longer supported.
+Choose ftp here and http will be used if available.
+CD is no longer supported.
 ```
 installmethod: "ftp"
 ```